galkinvv/pradeque/README.md

 And random access to element in another block with single extra lookup into table (like vector).
 There would be a bit more address calculations but they expected to be trivial.
 * for allow using in different scenarious the object must be move-assignable(C)/move-constructible(C++).
 So no internal pointers to main object is allowed.
+* iterating all container non-changed part while container is modified.
+* iterating container while it is not modified.
+Does not requires stable iterators, so may be implemented a bit more efficiently, for example by using contigous blocks of memory.

 ### External API, "kernel" API
 * C header declaring functions that gets extra argument with structure.
 Gives possibilyty to integrate into core of other projects.